Skip to Main Content

 Geylang After Dark: The Ritual of the Zi Char Table

-Singapore's zi char tradition operates on its own clock.
+Sin Huat Seafood Restaurant is a Singapore zi char restaurant in Geylang, with Michelin Bib Gourmand recognition in 2024 and 2025 and an estimated spend of about US$80 per person.
 These open-air, wok-forward seafood houses rarely open before sundown, reach full noise by nine, and keep going until the crabs run out.
 The format is communal, unhurried, and governed by an unspoken rhythm: order too cautiously and you miss the point; order too ambitiously and the kitchen slows.
-Sin Huat Seafood Restaurant on Horne Road sits inside this tradition, and has been doing so long enough to earn back-to-back Michelin Bib Gourmand recognition in 2024 and 2025 — a signal that the guide's inspectors have returned more than once and ordered seriously.
+Sin Huat Seafood Restaurant on Horne Road sits inside this tradition, and has been recognized with Michelin Bib Gourmand awards in 2024 and 2025.

 Horne Road cuts through the edge of Geylang, a neighbourhood that carries more culinary credibility per square kilometre than almost anywhere else in the city.
 The street itself is unremarkable in daylight, but the district's dining culture operates at a different register once the sun drops.
 Zi char in Geylang is not a trend or a revival; it is simply what has always happened here, and Sin Huat is part of that continuity.